 There were extremely different evenings though, when everything was music and laughter.
 One evening we were sitting in Bo’s apartment not quite knowing what to do with ourselves.
 Allyn was in Syracuse for Easter with his sons.
 Later on we got a bigger apartment with a room for the boys and they came down to see us for holidays.

-We were now in 1965 and at that time Harlem wasn’t feared by Whites the way it got to be later.
+We were now in 1965 and Harlem was not feared by White, the way it got to be in later years.
 I was never one to be awed, but Smalls Paradise was still a very special place, something of an adventure.
 We danced on the not very big dance floor and we had drinks.
 I can’t remember having anything to eat that evening, but most likely we did.

-Continued: Chapter 18 – My new country
+Continued: Chapter 15 (Part 1) – My new country